HubSpot/ui-extensions-examples/duplicate-contact/README.md

-# Contact Duplicate Extension
+# Duplicate a contact sample

-The Contact Duplicate extension allows a HubSpot user to duplicate one of their contacts, its deal & company associations, and some of its contact properties.
+The Duplicate a contact sample allows a HubSpot user to duplicate one of their contacts, its deal & company associations, and some of its contact properties.

 This extension demonstrates a number of interactions that are enabled by React extensions.